Nichols and May: Take Two

 Nichols and May: Take Two is a 1996 documentary film directed by Phillip Schopper about the comedy sketch team starring Mike Nichols and Elaine May, often referred to as Nichols and May.

 The documentary series premiered as part of the American Masters series PBS.
 Documentary about the influential comedy team known as Nichols and May, includes highlights of the team's many television appearances, featuring recently discovered kinescopes of live performances not seen since their original television broadcasts in the late 1950s and 60s.
 Four of their radio sketches have been re-created with new animation created especially for the program.
 The documentary also features insights from fellow comedians Steve Martin, Robin Williams, Richard Lewis, and Steve Allen.

 Summary

-The documentary highlights the comedy teams roots and eventual influence throughout the comedy world.
+The documentary highlights the comedy team's roots and eventual influence throughout the comedy world.
 Together they used sketch comedy and improv comedy in a way no other artist had done before.
 They refined their act for clubs and television appearances.
 Together they made three comedy albums which were recorded in their nightclub and radio acts.
 The special features extended excerpts of some of the classic routines, which were performed everywhere from the Blue Angel club in Greenwich Village to The Steve Allen Show on NBC.